 The University of Newcastle

-There is so much to explore in arts and social sciences, and even more career pathways for you to follow.
+There is so much to explore in arts and social science, and even more career pathways for you to follow.

-Society and Culture, Arts, Humanities, Social Sciences, Communication, Criminology, Development Studies, Global Indigenous Studies, Sociology.
+Society and Culture, Arts, Humanities, Social Sciences, Communication, Criminology, Development Studies, Global Indigenous Studies, Media, Sociology, English and Writing, Screen and Cultural Studies.

 The Society and Culture study area is large and diverse with employment opportunities in local, state and commonwealth public service, non-government organisations, higher education, media and communications and in arts and cultural organisations.

-Applicants who achieve an ATAR (or equivalent) of 50 or above are eligible for consideration.
+Applicants who achieve an ATAR (or equivalent) of 50 or above are eligible for admission.

-Applicants who have completed a minimum of 2 units of study are eligible for admission.
+Applicants who have completed a minimum of two units of higher education study are eligible for admission.

-Applicants who have completed a VET program at Certificate III or higher are eligible for admission.
+Applicants who have completed a competency based AQF Level 3 qualification (Certificate III) or higher are eligible for admission.

 Abbreviations– = data is not available.